lily-chenll/Spiking/README.md

 # Spiking
-this is the website for spiking
+this is the website for spiking.
-I wrote it by myself
+I wrote it by myself.